 Lucky for us, there is a free online service that has a catalogue of 550K+ fonts (commercial or free) called WhatFontIs:

 WhatFontIs is the easy, fast and flexible way to find almost any free or commercial font from any image.
-We help thousands of designers (famous or not) from all over the world identify the fonts they need so as to do their job.
+It helps thousands of designers from all over the world identify the fonts they need so as to do their job.

 How To Easily And Quickly Find Any Font From Any Image using What Font Is